MHickey2/Wannabe-Healthy/TESTING.md

 1. W3C Validator <a name="w3c"></a>

-Using [https://validator.w3.org/](https://validator.w3.org/) The results of the HTML validation can be seen below:
+Using [https://validator.w3.org/](https://validator.w3.org/) All Pages were tested with the validator, the results of the HTML validation can be seen below:

 <br/>